StathisKap/Blasteroids/README.md

 ## TODO
-- Add a score at the top left of the game
 - Create a Menu with a scoreboard, options, play and exit options
 - Package it and give it an installer so people who can't program or mess around with git, can still play it